Symphony Ball 2020

 36th Annual Fundraiser benefiting Nashville Symphony

-Symphony Ball Chairs: Melinda Balser and Susan Holmes
+Symphony Ball Co-Chairs: Melinda Balser and Susan Holmes

 Become a Symphony Ball Patron underwriter with exclusive access to the patron reception and other benefits.
 Support the Symphony Ball by becoming a member of the Ladies or Gentlemen’s Committee.
 Questions?
 Email Jonathan Norris, VP of Development.

 Under 40?
 Learn more about our Late Party 2020 for a fun and awesome way to to support the Symphony Ball 2020.

 The 2020 ACM Awards Female Artist of the Year, Maren Morris released her record-shattering second album GIRL in 2019.
 In 2020, GIRL single “The Bones” has been certified triple Platinum and spent weeks atop radio charts.

 Maren is among the most-nominated artists at the 54th Annual CMA Awards, with five nominations including nods for Single of the Year, Song of the Year (for “The Bones”) and Female Vocalist of the Year.

 She earned four nominations for the 2020 Billboard Music Awards — Top Country Artist, Top Country Female Artist, Top Country Album (GIRL) and Top Country Song (“The Bones”); and is nominated for a CMT Award for Female Video of the Year (“The Bones”).

 Learn more at MarenMorris.com.